neelabhsinha/flame/README.md

 ```

 Note -
-- To generate predictions on the customized pipeline, you can create an input pipeline on your own and use the function forward_propagation inside utils/train.py and provide the inputs to the same.
-It will return you the values in order of a tuple ((predicted_yaw, predicted_pitch),(true_yaw,true_pitch),error).
+- To generate predictions on the customized pipeline, you can create an input pipeline on your own and use the function forward_propagation inside [utils/train.py](utils/train.py) and provide the inputs to the same.
+It will return you the values in order of a tuple ((predicted_yaw, predicted_pitch),(true_yaw, true_pitch), error) of type (tensor, tensor, float).

 ## Training